 Kathy Suprenant grew up in the village of Hudson Falls in northern New York State near the entrance to the Adirondack State Park.
-She received a BS in Biology from the State University of New York at Albany and a PhD in Biology from the University of Virginia in Charlottesville, Kathy moved to southern California to complete her training as a postdoctoral fellow at the University of California at Santa Barbara.
-She moved to Lawrence, Kansas in 1984.
-In 2016, Kathy retired from the University of Kansas as Professor Emeritus in the Department of Molecular Biosciences after 32 years of service.
+She received a BS in Biology from the State University of New York at Albany and a PhD in Biology from the University of Virginia in Charlottesville.
+After completing a post-doctoral fellowship at the University of California in Santa Barbara, she joined the faculty at the University of Kansas in Lawrence.
+In 2016, Kathy retired as Professor Emeritus in the Department of Molecular Biosciences after 32 years of service.
 While at KU, Kathy served as Department Chair, taught cell biology and published original research on the role of the cytoskeleton in cell division and early development.
 Kathy chose early retirement to concentrate on a new fiber art career.

 Crafting Democracy: Fiber Arts and Activism / Juried Group Exhibition / Central Library—Rochester, New York / AUGUST 1, 2019—OCTOBER 31, 2019

 Evolutions / Juried Group Exhibition / Rocky Mountain Quilt Museum—Golden, Colorado / JULY 22, 2019—OCTOBER 19, 2019

 de.light/FULL/ Juried Group Exhibition / Leedy-Voulkos Art Center—Kansas City, Missouri / JULY 12, 2019—AUGUST 31, 2019

 Evolving Perceptions/ Juried Group Exhibition / Foothills Art Center—Golden, Colorado / JUNE 28, 2019—OCTOBER 6, 2019

 Fantastic Fibers / Juried Group Exhibition / Yeiser Art Center—Paducah, Kentucky / APRIL 20, 2019—JUNE 8, 2019